 What is the Extended Reality?

 VR and AR devices first made headlines in the consumer sector.
-Pokémon Go rush rings a bell?
-However, healthcare was quick to spot the potential of the technology, leading to explorations of its use in areas such as doctor-patient communication, surgery training, rehabilitation and digital cognitive behavioral therapy such as chronic insomnia, for example [2, 3].
+Does Pokémon Go rush ring a bell?
+However, healthcare was quick to spot the potential of the technology, leading to explorations of its use in areas such as doctor-patient communication, surgery training, rehabilitation, and digital cognitive behavioral therapy such as chronic insomnia, for example [2, 3].

 AR differs from its most known “relative”, VR since the latter creates a 3D world completely detaching the user from reality.
 There are two respects in which AR is unique: users do not lose touch with reality and it puts information into eyesight as fast as possible.
 These distinctive features enable AR to become a driving force in the future of medicine.

 There’s plenty of potential for VR and AR in healthcare, but how might people use it, specifically?

 - Patient experience – the regular checks and visits, classic telemedicine.
 Patients can describe their symptoms better through augmented reality.
 Additionally, with the help of AR, patients can see how the drug works in 3D in front of their eyes instead of just reading long descriptions on the bottle.